GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 other behavior is more appropriate for the gateway within its network.

-Among relay addresses that have an equivalent preference as described above, a Happy Eyeballs algorithm for AMT MUST use the Destination Address Selection defined in Section 6 of {{RFC6724}}, as required by {{RFC8305}}.
+Among relay addresses that have an equivalent preference as described above, a Happy Eyeballs algorithm for AMT SHOULD use the Destination Address Selection defined in Section 6 of {{RFC6724}}.

-Among relay addresses that still have an equivalent preference after the above orderings, a gateway MUST make a non-deterministic choice for relay preference ordering, in order to support load balancing by DNS configurations that provide many relay options.
+Among relay addresses that still have an equivalent preference after the above orderings, a gateway SHOULD make a non-deterministic choice (such as a pseudorandom selection) for relay preference ordering, in order to support load balancing by DNS configurations that provide many relay options.

 The gateway MAY introduce a bias in the non-deterministic choice according to information obtained out of band or from a historical record about